Andrercouto/SeazoneCase/README.md

 ### Part 1 - Data Wrangling

 Once the Repository has its Databases and the necessary dependencies configured, the first part of the Case can be started.
 It concerns Data Wrangling, which is process of transforming "Raw Data" into a more appropriate and valuable format (in this specific case, preferably a format that fits into a regression machine learning model), ensuring its quality and usefulness.
-In order to keep the modeled data a [new folder](https://github.com/Andrercouto/SeazoneCase/tree/main/modeled_data) was created.

 Four of the five given Datasets were scrapped from *Airbnb*.
 The first questions would be: